theodore-s-beers/collation-for-dummies/index.md

    within 6.
 (In fact, there might still be a bit to spare in either the secondaries or the tertiaries; I can't recall.)
 This makes 31 bits, leaving one for a flag for variable weights.
-Packing the weights this way is a fine tradeoff; they can be unpacked with minimal effort and no allocation.
+Packing the weights this way is a fine
+   tradeoff: they can be unpacked with minimal effort and no allocation.
 An even neater optimization is enabled by the fact that Unicode code points fall in the `u21` range.
-When we build a map of multi-code-point sequences to their collation weights, we can pack those keys into a `u64`, since they consist of either two or three code points.
+When we build a map of multi-code-point sequences to their collation weights, we can pack those _keys_ into a `u64`, since they consist of either two or three code points.
 This is much better than using, say, a vector of `u32` as the key type.

 3. **Add fast paths.** As I mentioned earlier, trying to reach a collation